SALOMON– Latest Models & Catalog | Brand Introduction –

 STANCE PRO86+Ml12GW|D=123-86-107mm (177cm)|R=17m (177cm)|L=161,169,171cm|¥165,000

-For the 2025-2026 season, the STANCE, positioned as an all-cruising model, has also undergone a full model change.
+For the 2025-2026 season, the "STANCE," positioned as an all-cruising model, also underwent a complete redesign.

-While maintaining its excellent edge hold, it has improved agility and achieved greater freedom of maneuverability.
-This was made possible by a new structure called "Power Flex TI," a new technology developed by SALOMON and newly adopted for the 2025-2026 season.
+While retaining its excellent edge hold, it improved agility and gained greater freedom of operation.
+This was made possible by a new structure called "Powerflex TI," a new technology developed by SALOMON and newly adopted for the 2025-2026 season.

 • PowerFlex TI